LealKevin/Arc-Scanner/README.md

 <!-- TODO: Add demo.gif showing: hover item → press Y → overlay appears → fades -->

+> [!WARNING]
+> This project is in early development.
+You may encounter bugs or inaccurate item data.

 ## What is Arc Scanner?

 Arc Scanner is a desktop overlay for Arc Raiders that identifies items using OCR and instantly displays their value.
 Just hover over any item in-game and press a key to scan.